i18next/i18next-gitbook/overview/translation-management-systems.md

 `saveMissing` is an i18next feature: set `saveMissing: true` and the runtime will report any translation key that does not exist.
 The TMS-side question is what happens to that report.
 Locize implements i18next's backend `create()` and `update()` methods, so missing keys POST automatically to the TMS — no custom handler needed.
 Other TMSes have REST APIs for adding keys, but using them with `saveMissing` requires writing your own `missingKeyHandler`.

-### Can I use Lokalise, Crowdin, Phrase or POEditor with i18next?
+### Can I use Lokalise, Crowdin, Phrase, or POEditor with i18next?

 Yes — all four integrate with i18next, but with caveats.
 Crowdin and POEditor have native i18next plural format support but no dedicated i18next backend.
 Lokalise has an i18next v4 export preset but no dedicated backend either; integration is file-sync via the Lokalise CLI.
 Phrase ships `@phrase/i18next-backend`, but it implements `read` only (no `create`) — Phrase's own React tutorial actually recommends using generic `i18next-http-backend` rather than their backend.
 All four work; none match Locize's depth of i18next integration.